lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 The benefits of using a Router are:

-1. there is less code in each child ViewController, and
+1. there is less code in each child ViewController
-2. each ViewController is independent of its parent and sibling ViewControllers, allowing it to be reused in multiple contexts.
+2. each ViewController is decoupled from its parent and sibling ViewControllers, allowing it to be reused in multiple contexts, and
 3. the router is responsible for injection of data when it is not otherwise injected into the UseCase, so the resulting VIP modules are easy to test